Select Department

 How can I soundproof a room cheaply?

-There’s no question that soundproofing a room isn’t always a cheap job.
+There’s no question that it isn’t always cheap to soundproof a room.
 But, where there’s a will there’s a way!
 This step-by-step guide is ideal for intermediate users who’re on a budget, but still happy to spend on the right products.
 Therefore, giving you longevity as well as quality in your recording studio!

 Step 1.
 The Small Things

-The first thing you want to do on your quest to have a soundproofed and acoustically treated room is to fill all the gaps.
+The first thing you want to do on your quest to soundproof a room cheaply and ensure an acoustically treated room is to fill all the gaps.
 If air can travel, so can sound.
-So it’s a good idea to rubber seal your windows and doors using weather strips you can pick up at bunnings for less than $10.00.
+So it’s a good idea to rubber seal your windows and doors using weather strips you can pick up at Bunnings for less than $10.00.

 Speaker Placement

 Another way to enhance your monitor’s accuracy is by placing them on a set of monitor pads; isolating your speakers from whatever surface they’re sitting on.
-While a set of studio monitor stands can help you place your speakers in an optimal location if you’re limited with studio space.
+A set of studio monitor stands can help you place your speakers in an optimal location if you’re limited with studio space.

 Alternatively, if you’re in a bigger room; midfield monitors are designed to be placed further away, at a further distance apart.
 While professional studios usually feature even bigger, full-range mains speakers.